docker-hy/docker-hy.github.io/pages/part1/part1.md

 After removing all of the *hello-world* containers, run `docker rmi hello-world` to delete the image.
 You can use `docker images` to confirm that the image is not listed.

-You can also use `pull` command to download images without running them: `docker pull hello-world`
+You can also use the `pull` command to download images without running them: `docker pull hello-world`

 Let's try starting a new container: